ircv3/ircv3-specifications/extensions/chathistory.md

 #### Returned message notes
 The order of returned messages within the batch is implementation-defined, but SHOULD be ascending time order or some approximation thereof.
 The `server-time` tag on each message SHOULD be the time at which the message was received by the IRC server.
 The `msgid` tag that identifies each individual message in a response MUST be the `msgid` tag as originally sent by the IRC server.

+Servers SHOULD provide clients with a consistent message order that is valid across the lifetime of a single connection, and which determinately orders any two messages (even if they share a timestamp); this will allow BEFORE, AFTER, and BETWEEN queries that use msgids for pagination to function as expected.
+This order SHOULD coincide with the order in which messages are returned within a response batch.
+It need not coincide with the delivery order of messages when they were relayed on any particular server.

 If the client has not negotiated the `event-playback` capability, the server MUST NOT send any lines other than `PRIVMSG` and `NOTICE` in the reply batch.
 If the client has negotiated `event-playback`, the server SHOULD send additional lines relevant to the chat history, including but not limited to `TAGMSG`, `JOIN`, `PART`, `QUIT`, `MODE`, `TOPIC`, and `NICK`.

 #### Errors and Warnings